Lightering

 Lightering (also called lighterage) is the process of transferring cargo between vessels of different sizes, usually between a barge (lighter) and a bulker or oil tanker.
-Lightering is undertaken to reduce a vessel's draft so it can enter port facilities that cannot accept large fully-loaded ocean-going vessels.
+Lightering is undertaken to reduce a vessel's draft so it can enter port facilities that cannot accept large, fully loaded, ocean-going vessels.
 Lightering can also refer to the use of a lighter barge for any form of short-distance transport, such as to bring railroad cars across a river.
 In addition, lightering can refer to the process of removing oil or other hazardous chemicals from a compromised vessel to another vessel to prevent an oil spill.

 History

 Lightering was practiced for all types of cargo for centuries.
 Prior to the 19th century introduction of steamships too large to enter some of the ports they intended to serve, in which case lightering became necessary to reduce the vessels' draft sufficiently to enter the port, cargoes ranging from water to ships' stores (food, livestock, misc. supplies), to gunpowder and shot, were carried from dockside to sailing ships moored in harbors and roadways.
-Dredging, advances in dock construction, and containerization have reduced the frequency of the practice in dry bulk shipping after the middle of the 20th century.
+Dredging, advances in dock construction, and containerization have reduced the frequency of the practice in dry bulk shipping since the middle of the 20th century.
 However, the practice remains in common usage in the oil tanking industry ("wet" cargo trade).